AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/submit-forms.md

 Once the field names are added to the `incoming` sheet, your form becomes ready to accept submissions.
 You can preview the form and submit data to the sheet using it.

-Once sheet is  set up to receive data, you can [preview the form using Adaptive Form Block](/help/edge/docs/forms/create-forms.md#preview-the-form-using-your-edge-delivery-service-eds-page) or [use POST requests](#use-admin-apis-to-send-data-to-your-sheet) to start sending data to the sheet.
+Once sheet is  set up to receive data, you can [preview the form using Adaptive Forms Block](/help/edge/docs/forms/create-forms.md#preview-the-form-using-your-edge-delivery-service-eds-page) or [use POST requests](#use-admin-apis-to-send-data-to-your-sheet) to start sending data to the sheet.

  >[!WARNING]
  >